-Welcome to Day 1433 of our Wisdom-Trek, and thank you for joining me.
+Welcome to Day 2095 of Wisdom-Trek, and thank you for joining me.

 This is Guthrie Chamberlain, Your Guide to Wisdom

 The Book of Proverbs – Chapter 24 – Daily Wisdom